SAMAcon 2026 Speakers

 Marietjie van Zijl is a qualified remedial teacher, 6-9 Montessori directress, and founder of Boss Your Brain Dyslexia Solutions.
 She has spent over 40 years investigating the nature of, and solution to, dyslexia.
 As a Gr.2 teacher at Eikestad Primary in the early 1980s, she noticed patterns in the mistakes of certain children.
 While giving them after-school support, she began discovering a solution to dyslexia – though unaware of it at the time.
 Since 2010 Marietjie has been teaching her dyslexia solution from her home-office in Stellenbosch – updating it as she learns – and branched out to adults in 2017.

-Helping Children (and Adults) with Dyslexia to Flourish.
+Teaser: Helping Children (and Adults) with Dyslexia to Flourish.

 Bio: